Planning Your Wedding Day: A Comprehensive Guide for Couples in Lafayette, IN

 1:30 PM — Getting Ready Moments

-This is when the real magic begins — laughter, nerves, hugs, champagne, and quiet little moments with your people.
+This is when the real magic begins!
+Expect laughter, nerves, hugs, champagne, and quiet little moments with your loved ones.
 These photos tell the emotional story of your day.

 2:45 PM — First Look & Couple Portraits (Optional)